parrvx/parrvx/README.md

 - 👋 Hi, I’m @parrvx
 - 👀 I’m interested in ...
 Law, Finance and Technology
 - 🌱 I’m currently learning ...
-Javascript, Python and Nix
+Python and Nix
 - 💞️ I’m looking to collaborate on ...
-Research and Guild
+Research and studies
 - 📫 How to reach me ...
 - 😄 Pronouns:
 - ⚡ Fun fact: ...